About Arija A. (aka. Ari Archer)

 • German: 4 years

-My German's gotten a bit rusty from lack of use (and for the fact that I'm no longer taking German since 10th grade), but I've been trying to work on that!
+My German's gotten a bit rusty from lack of use (and for the fact that I'm no longer taking German since high school), but I've been trying to work on that!

 # Motivation

-What drives me is a philosophy rooted in democracy, freedom, shareability, and hackability (no, not the mainstream term) - the idea that technology should be customisable and understandable.
+What drives me is a philosophy rooted in democracy, freedom, shareability, and hackability (no, not the Hollywood term).

-I'm deeply motivated to understand how things work rather than just accepting high-level abstractions.
-I was always a curious kid (even reflecting on my hobbies in the past: chemistry, cooking, physics and astrophysics, biology, languages, mathematics, writing and poetry, sewing/knitting/crocheting/threading/braiding, DIY projects, painting, electronics, finances, ...) who wanted to dig into problems and understand their core mechanisms, not just in technology but in everything.
+I'm motivated to understand "how things work" rather than just accepting abstractions.
+I was always a curious kid who wanted to dig into problems and understand their core mechanisms, not just in technology but in everything.

-I guess another factor may also be the fact that my projects span quite a range - from the custom static site generator that powers my blog, to practical tools for shell workflows, experimental pieces that push boundaries, systems-level work with languages that compile down to assembly, and I'm also a big fan of automation - constantly writing scripts to handle tedious work that would otherwise take ages.
+I guess another factor may also be the fact that my projects span quite a range; from the custom static site generator that powers my blog, to practical tools for shell workflows, novelty experimental pieces, systems-level work with languages that compile down to assembly, and that I'm also a big fan of automation.
 Without such diverse set of things I work on, I might not be as motivated to explore so much.

 # Philosophy

-Philosophywise, I'm passionate about exploring social issues - things like injustice, environmental challenges, and the fundamental freedom restrictions people face around the world.
-I believe in acting against these problems where I can, even in small ways.
+Philosophically, I strive to be Human and I'm passionate about exploring and advocating for social issues.
+I believe in acting against these problems where I can, even in small ways :)

-My philosophical worldview is fundamentally grounded in anti-authoritarianism and a strong scepticism toward systems of power that seek to control or manipulate individuals.
-I believe strongly in personal autonomy (aka. self-ownership) and the importance of critical thinking in resisting propaganda and totalitarian tendencies wherever they emerge.
+My philosophical worldview is fundamentally grounded in anti-authoritarianism and a strong scepticism toward systems of power that seek to (overly) control or manipulate individuals.
+I believe in personal autonomy, the importance of critical thinking in resisting propaganda and totalitarian tendencies, anti-patriotic ideals.

-My approach to life combines elements of Stoicism with an acceptance of vulnerability as authentic human experience.
-I value intellectual honesty and direct communication, preferring substance over appearance, and I'm committed to creating genuine work that is raw and honest, rather than corporate interests or social expectations.
+Furthremore, I value intellectual honesty and I'm committed to creating genuine work that is raw, honest, opinionated, rather than submitting to corporate interests or social expectations.

 # Beyond Code